Resource for Vulnerability Assessment, Adaptation and Mitigation Planning (ReVAMP)

 - Decision support tools through a Common Modeling Framework (described in the NC CSC five year plan)

 - Utilizing the USGS Resource for Advanced Modeling (RAM) collaborative workspace

-- Initial configuration of ReVAMP through three solicited, decision-focused, projects (described below).
+- Initial configuration of ReVAMP through solicited, decision-focused projects (link).